zombieCraig/DartRPG/memory-bank/progress.md

 - ✅ **Journal Navigation**: Added "Jump to last entry" button on journal screen when entries are scrollable

 ## Recent Milestones

+### Milestone: Screen Transition Enhancements (April 2025)
+- ✅ Enhanced the Hacker Fade transition with improved visual effects
+  - ✅ Increased matrix rain animation opacity and visibility during transition
+  - ✅ Added glitch-like transformations with subtle position offsets
+  - ✅ Implemented perspective transformations for 3D-like effects
+  - ✅ Added scanline shader effect for a more authentic cyberpunk look
+  - ✅ Made the matrix rain animation always visible during transition
+- ✅ Added a new Circuit Reveal transition
+  - ✅ Created CircuitRevealAnimation widget with custom painter
+  - ✅ Implemented circuit board pattern that progressively reveals the screen
+  - ✅ Added support for different reveal directions (center-out, left-to-right, etc.)
+  - ✅ Used cyan accent color for a distinct cyberpunk aesthetic
+  - ✅ Implemented fade-in effect for the content as the circuit pattern reveals
+- ✅ Updated TransitionType enum to include the new Circuit Reveal transition
+- ✅ Added appropriate icon (developer_board) and description for the new transition
+- ✅ Ensured all transitions work consistently with the animation speed settings

 ### Milestone: Code Quality Improvements (April 2025)
 - ✅ Fixed deprecated `withOpacity()` method usage throughout the codebase